QueenieCplusplus/VM_Network/README.md

 * Demo Steps:

-1. ping IP addresses to different ENV to diff ports of NIC.
+1. ping IP addresses to different ports named ENV.

+         PreProd$

+               to Test1 10.0.0.16
+               to Prod 10.0.0.25
+               to Test2 10.0.0.26

-2. cfrm the  port has connectivity with other 3 VMs.
+2. cfrm the  has connectivity with other 3 VMs.

-3.

-4.
+3. on Host, use below cmd to cfrm the PreProd has a VitualSubnetld property val of 0.

+         Get-VMNetworkAdapter

+4. to determine the Ethernet index num for the above mentioned adapter on Host1 & Host2.

 5.

 6.